 Titus 1:3,4: but at the proper time manifested, {even} His word, in the proclamation with which I was entrusted according to the commandment of God our Savior, To Titus, my true child in a common faith: Grace and peace from God the Father and Christ Jesus our Savior. -- New American Standard

-The argument is being made that the above scripture definitely shows that Jesus is God Almighty, since both are being referred to as the "our savior."
-The conclusion being assumed further assumes that God cannot send a savior who is not Himself.
-In reality all we see here is that both God (who is being presented unipersonally as the Father) and Jesus are referred to as "our savior".
-God is our savior in that he sent Jesus be die for us.
+The argument is being made that the above scripture definitely shows that Jesus is God Almighty, since both are being referred to as "our savior."
+It is still evidently being assumed that God cannot send a savior who is not Himself.
+In reality, all we see here is that both God (who is being presented unipersonally as the Father) and Jesus are referred to as "our savior".
+God is our savior in that he sent Jesus to die for us.
 Jesus is our savior in that he was sent by God to die for us.
+Thus, each can be spoken of as "our Savior" without demanding that such would mean that Jesus is God Almighty.

-"God" in these verse is not identified as three persons, but as one person, the God and Father of Jesus.
+Jesus is definitely not identified as "God" in the verses, and "God" in these verses is not identified as three persons, but as one person, the God and Father of Jesus.

-It is the Father (Titus 1:3), who "saved us" (Titus 3:5) "through Jesus Christ our Savior" (Titus 3:6).
-Thus, Titus 3:4,5 shows that "God, our Savior" is referring the Father, who works "through" Jesus Christ.
-Since "God" here refers to the Father, then to read into this text that Jesus is the God being referred to, one would conclude from this that Jesus is the Father God.
-(The Father is the source; the Son of God is the instrument -- 1 Corinthians 8:6) There is certainly nothing here about both the Father and His Son as two persons of one God, or that Jesus is the one Supreme Being.
-Of course, trinitarians do not believe that Jesus is the Father, but our oneness neighbors do; nonetheless, the oneness dogma must also still be assumed, added to, and read into, anything that is stated in Titus (as well as the entire Bible).
+In the context, we find that it is the Father (Titus 1:3), who "saved us" (Titus 3:5) "through Jesus Christ our Savior" (Titus 3:6).
+Thus, Titus 3:4,5 shows that "God, our Savior" is referring to the Father, who works "through" Jesus Christ.
+Since "God" here refers to the Father, to read into this text that Jesus is the God being referred to would actually lead to the conclusion that Jesus is his Father.
+This may fit some concepts, such as the oneness doctrine, but it would not fit the trinity doctrine.
+The reality is that one God is the source; the Son of that one God is the instrument, which is in harmony with the principle as presented in Corinthians 8:6.
+There is certainly nothing here about both the Father and His Son as two persons of one God, or that Jesus is the one Supreme Being.

-Regardless, there is nothing in Titus 1:3,4 that proves that Jesus is Jehovah, the God of Abraham, Isaac and Jacob, or that Jesus is a person of the God of Abraham, Isaac or Jacob.
+Regardless, there is nothing in Titus 1:3,4 that proves that Jesus is Jehovah, the God of Abraham, Isaac, and Jacob, or that Jesus is a person of the God of Abraham, Isaac, and Jacob.
+One has to create assumptions beyond what is written and then add those assumptions to what is written, in order to read such an idea into what is stated.

 But has in due time manifested His word through preaching, which was committed to me according to the commandment of God our Savior; To Titus, a true son in our common faith: Grace, mercy, and peace from God the Father and the Lord Jesus Christ our Savior. -- New King James Version